shoutcape/MealApp/README.md

 - `body, html`: These selectors are used to remove the default margin and padding from the `body` and `html` elements, apply a blur effect to the background, cover the background, and set the overflow to auto.

-## Media Queries

-The app uses a media query to adjust the layout for smaller screens.
-This makes the app more usable on smaller screens like mobile devices.

 ## License